 With something as important as billing, and with the amount of revenue we were pushing through the system, what drove us to switch is that we just didn’t feel comfortable anymore,” says Weber.

-That’s when the CloudPlus team began searching for a better recurring billing solution.
+That’s when the CloudPlus team began searching for a better recurring billing management solution.

 Making the switch to a better subscription billing solution